 Best for Privacy Seekers: Laucala

 The 3,460-acre island is definitely not short on private nooks and crannies for the two of you to find some alone time.
-Twenty-five thatched-roof villas spread out on the island's coconut plantations and beachfronts each come with their own infinity pool.
+Twenty-five thatched-roof villas spread out on the island's coconut groves and beachfronts each come with their own infinity pool.

 Ask for a tour of the island’s extensive gardens and farms that produce fruits, vegetables, herbs and meat for the resort’s restaurants as well as botanicals and spices for the spa.